 Note 2: Can I wash the HEPA filter for the Winix 5500-2?
 No, don’t do that.
 It’s not washable.
 Instead, make sure to replace it every 12 months.

-Note 3: Can I wash the AOC carbon filter?
-Yes, wash it once every 3 months.
+Note 3: Can I wash the AOC activated carbon filter?
+Yes, vacuum it once every 3 months.
 Also, replace it every 12 months.

 - PlasmaWave Technology

 - Built to last